In this section

 Following a low-sodium diet

 A low-sodium diet or salt restriction may be used to help prevent or reduce fluid retention in your child's body.
 The amount of sodium or salt allowed in your child's diet depends on your child's medical condition.
-Your child's physician or dietitian will determine the amount of sodium allowed in your child's diet.
+Your child's physician or dietician will determine the amount of sodium allowed in your child's diet.
 This is usually expressed in milligrams (mg) per day.
 Some common sodium restrictions include 2,000, 3,000, or 4,000 mg per day.
 With most sodium-restricted diets, high-sodium foods are limited and salt is not allowed in food preparation or at the table.

 What foods are high in sodium?